Roy Moore accuser admits she wrote part of yearbook inscription attributed to Alabama Senate candidate

 Last month, the Moore campaign demanded that a handwriting expert be allowed to review the yearbook.

-“Release the yearbook so that we can determine is it genuine, or is it a fraud,” attorney Phillip L. Jauregui said.
+“Release the yearbook so that we can determine is it genuine, or is it a fraud,” Jauregui said at the time.
+He repeated that demand Friday afternoon.

 Moore, 70, is running against Doug Jones in a bruising special election to fill the Senate seat vacated by Jeff Sessions, who President Trump named attorney general, and then held on an interim basis by Luther Strange.
 The election is Tuesday.